alanesq/CameraWifiMotion/readme.txt

-                                /live - capture and display a live image from the camera /images - display the 10 images stored in Spiffs /img - just display a plain jpg of the latest captured image
+                                /live - capture and display a live image from the camera /images - display the 10 images stored in Spiffs /img - just display a plain jpg of the latest captured image /data - this is the updating text on the main page but handy for a quick check of status

 Note: I am a very amateur programmer so any help/advice improving this would be very greatly received. - alanesq@disroot.org
       This sketch includes a lot of other peoples code from many sources which I have included links to